-The submitted MAIC appears to be well conducted but was of limited use in this report due to a few key factors.
-Clinical guidelines recommend that clinicians consider discontinuation of a DMT in patients with non-relapsing, progressive MS and most of the interferon trials included in the MAIC had greater than 50% of patients with non-relapsing forms of the disease.
-One trial comparing interferon beta-1b to placebo in a European cohort, however, had a high proportion of patients (approximately 70%) with the relapsing form of the disease.
+The submitted MAIC appears to be well conducted but was of limited use in this report due to limitations inherent to the MAIC and limitations of the individual comparator trials including inconsistencies in endpoints, clinically relevant dosing, and the inability to fully adjust for potential effect modifiers.
+In addition, clinical guidelines recommend that clinicians consider discontinuation of a DMT in patients with non-relapsing, progressive MS and most of the interferon trials included in the MAIC had greater than 50% of patients with non-relapsing forms of the disease.
+Table 10 one trial comparing interferon beta-1b to placebo in a European cohort, however, had a high proportion of patients (approximately 70%) with the relapsing form of the disease.
 We have therefore included a scenario comparing siponimod to interferon beta-1b based on this study, as it is the most similar to the indicated population for the beta interferons and siponimod.
 We did not include a comparison with natalizumab due to the proportion of the trial population that had non-relapsing disease (71%) as well as differences in the way the primary endpoints were calculated for the siponimod and natalizumab trials.
 Ocrelizumab was not able to be included in the MAIC.
 The MAIC data we used will be unredacted within the next 18 months per ICER's confidential data policy.